A hallway in New Jersey features an elevator on the right, prominently marked

 • Electrocutions due to faulty wiring

-• Falling down the elevator shafts
+• Falling down elevator shafts

-• Getting caught in between malfunctioning doors
+• Getting caught between malfunctioning doors

 • Being whipped around due to excessive elevator speed